-- 10.3 House Staff must have at least 14 hours free of clinical work and education after 24 hours of in-house call. - 10.4 House Staff must be scheduled for a minimum of one day in seven free of clinical work and required education (when averaged over four weeks).
+- 10.3 House Staff must have at least 14 hours free of clinical work and education after 24 hours of in-house call. - House Staff must be scheduled for a minimum of one day in seven free of clinical work and required education (when averaged over four weeks).
 At-home call cannot be assigned on these free days. - 10.5 Clinical and educational work periods for House Staff must not exceed 24 hours of continuous scheduled clinical assignments.
 Up to four hours of additional time may be used for activities related to patient safety, such as providing effective transitions of care and/or House Staff education.
-However, additional patient care responsibilities must not be assigned during this time. - 10.6 In rare circumstances, after handing off all other responsibilities, a House Staff, on their own initiative, may elect to remain or return to the clinical site in the following circumstances: - 10.6.1 to continue to provide care to a single severely ill or unstable patient; - 10.6.2 humanistic attention to the needs of a patient or family; or - 10.6.3 to attend unique educational events. - 10.6.4 These additional hours of care or education will be counted toward the 80-hour weekly limit. - 10.7 House Staff call schedules and duty assignments will be constructed in strict adherence to ACGME requirements.
+However, additional patient care responsibilities must not be assigned during this time. - In rare circumstances, after handing off all other responsibilities, a House Staff, on their own initiative, may elect to remain or return to the clinical site in the following circumstances: - 10.6.1 to continue to provide care to a single severely ill or unstable patient; - 10.6.2 humanistic attention to the needs of a patient or family; or - 10.6.3 to attend unique educational events. - 10.6.4 These additional hours of care or education will be counted toward the 80-hour weekly limit - 10.7 House Staff call schedules and duty assignments will be constructed in strict adherence to ACGME requirements.
 The Off Service House Staff must report their clinical and educational work hours to both their primary Program Coordinator and their host Program Coordinator's office in a timely fashion.
 Non-compliance with clinical and educational work hour requirements must be expeditiously reported to both the primary Training Program Director and host Program Director to permit corrective actions to be taken.
-See HS20.0 - 10.8 Moonlighting must not interfere with the ability of the House Staff to achieve the goals and objectives of the educational program and must not interfere with the House Staff's fitness for work nor compromise patient safety.
+See GME HS policy 20.0.